ThreeLetters/SuperSQL/source/index.html.md

 These are the basic functionalities of SuperSQL.

 <aside class="notice">
 Most of the features listed here are for ADVANCED API.
-Except for Simple (Simple API), Cache (Its global), and Responses
+Except for Simple (Simple API) and Responses
 </aside>

 ## Responses